jeffmodzel/vf-crime-stats/README.md

 - In `serverless.yml`, multiple methods of referencing variables/values are used.
 Should explore standardizing, investigate best practices.
 Possibly use seprate .yml files for different pieces of the overall project.
 - In `serverless.yml`, IAM permissions and environment variables are defined globally for the project.
 Ideally these would be applied to individual functions as required.
 - Some of the IAM permissions could be more fine-grained. *Note - spent alot of time messing with permissions and arrived at what worked.*
-- DynamoDB table structure is relatively simple (based upon the simplicity of data file structure(s)).
+- DynamoDB table structure is relatively simple (based upon the simplicity of data file structure).
 Possible improvements with hash/sort keys and indexes.
 - The html template content in `src/lib/htmlHelper.js` could likely move elsewhere, like S3, so that templates could be updated independently of the Lambda code.
 - In `src/getIncident.js`, there might be more efficient ways of replacing content in html template strings - something better than string.replace(a,b)?
 - Need to implement a "get all" at the /incidents root endpoint.
 Right now, calling /incidents displays a generic page.
 Calling /incidents/{id} requires the end user to know the actual id.